gregmsanderson/fly-live-beats/docs/11-aws-run-globally.md

 # Run it globally on AWS

-AWS is constructed around distinct geographic regions.
-That may be more suitable for some applications, such as those with strict compliance requirements about where its data can reside.
-I'm interested in seeing if/how I could replicate what I set up on Fly.io earlier.
+I'm interested in seeing if I could replicate what I set up on Fly.io earlier.
 If you recall I had the database and initial compute set up in the UK, then added an additional vm on the west coast of the US.

-The **TL;DR**: No. I did get the Live Beats app running in two separate regions and configured requests to load-balance between them.
-However an ECS cluster only exists in a single AWS region.
-In theory, the nodes in Europe could (via VPC peering) connect to ones in the US.
+**TL;DR**: No. I _did_ get the Live Beats app running in two AWS regions _and_ load-balanced between them.
+Both worked and using VPC peering, shared a single database. _However_ an ECS cluster only exists in a single AWS region.
+In _theory_ the nodes in Europe could (via VPC peering) connect to ones in the US.
 However they don't _know_ about them.
 My current [clustering strategy](/docs/10-aws-phoenix-clustering.md) relies on the ECS cluster reporting the nodes within it.
-Service discovery/connect would need to be used.
-What namespace would that use though 🤔?
-That is a definite advantage that Fly.io has over AWS when it comes to running Phoenix LiveView: using clustering.
-Your app may not be.
+Service discovery would need to be used.
+What namespace would _that_ use though 🤔?
+That is a definite advantage that Fly.io has over AWS when it comes to running Phoenix LiveView: clustering.

 ## Which region?

-I'll change my region (from the top-right) to be _another_ one.
-I picked use US West (Oregon):
+AWS is constructed around distinct geographic regions.
+That may be more suitable for some applications, such as those with strict compliance requirements about where its data can reside.
+I'll see if I can my app running in US West (Oregon):

 ![AWS change region](img/aws_global_region_change.jpeg)